57 Xun4 巽

 those in that position will never suffer defeat.
 The hexagram

-that appears while this line is activated is Jian4
+that appears when this line is fully activated is Jian4

 (53), to progress gradually